 While others never received theirs:

-“Item is over two weeks late from delivery date.
+“Item is over two weeks late from the delivery date.
 I ordered it over six weeks ago, ruined Mother’s Day gifts for almost a $100 order.
 The customer service was virtually unreachable.”

 “I ordered 2 shirts a few weeks ago and have not received them.
 My bank has been charged”